aquax64/Parking-Lot-Project-LPR/Linux Files/README.md

 First (the only website you'll have to go to) go to [HERE](https://github.com/openalpr/openalpr/releases) and download (be very careful here and download the right one) "Source code (tar.gz)" and keep in in downloads for now

 **IMPORTANT**: While running these commands do NOT close the console UNLESS you know what you're doing.
-If you do, contact me on teams and PLEASE preserve the console (this can be done by leaving it as is OR copying everything to a text file).
+If you do, contact me (Evan) on teams and PLEASE preserve the console (this can be done by leaving it as is OR copying everything to a text file).
 From there, you can shutdown the linux device. (**REMEMBER**: copying in the console is done by RIGHT-CLICKING and clicking COPY because **CTRL^C does NOT work**)

 __First download the libraries required:__
  - Run the following: